AI

 Your clinical experts use one vocabulary to describe patient outcomes.
 Your technical team uses a different vocabulary to describe model performance.
 Those vocabularies map to different data collection approaches, different analytical frameworks, different success criteria.

-Research on clinical AI teams found this exact pattern.
-Clinical experts and technical experts described the same concepts differently.
-That led to different data collection, different management approaches, different analyses.
-The teams thought they were aligned because they nodded in meetings.
-They were not aligned.
+Medical school research shows this pattern clearly.
+While 77% of medical schools now cover AI in their curricula, only 12% of medical faculty report being “very familiar” with the technology.
+Clinical experts and technical experts describe the same concepts differently.
+That leads to different data collection, different management approaches, different analyses.
+The teams think they’re aligned because they nod in meetings.
+They’re not aligned.

 The solution isn’t translation.
 Translation assumes one group speaks the real language and the other needs interpretation.
 That’s wrong.